-Read about the "stone of sobriety", and other myths and legends about the amethyst birthstone below.
+Read about the “stone of sobriety,” along with other myths and legends about the amethyst birthstone below.

 Purple is the color of good judgment, industry, loyalty and faithfulness.
 It is also a color of peace, contentment, and purification.

 It became a color of nobility because they were often the only ones who could afford to buy things in this color.
 Purple dye was hard to make, and purple stones were more difficult to find.
 Thus, it is revered as the color of royalty.

 Amethyst was once believed to sharpen your intelligence, control wicked thoughts, and calm overly passionate feelings of romance.
 It is said to bring happiness, contentment, and clarity of mind.

 Facts & Mythology

 Being in the quartz family, this stone is renowned for its strength.
 Its purple color ranges anywhere from light lavender to a deep, rich, royal violet.

 It is one of the foundational stones listed in the book of Revelations in the Bible, as well as a stone in the breastplate of Aaron as described in Exodus.